 After introductory information about how to use this book, Before Austen Comes Aesop is divided into two main parts: Part One and Part Two.
 Part Two is followed by a valuable set of appendices.

-Part One presents the recommendations under one chapter for each of the seven eras.
-For each era, Blomquist identifies her top recommendations as either foundational (highest priority) or important (secondary priority).
+Part One presents the recommendations, one chapter per era.
+For each era, Blomquist identifies her highest recommendations as either foundational (highest priority) or important (secondary priority).
 She arranges these recommendations in chronological order based upon when they were written or published.
-For each work, she lists the reading level as well as the interest level since some difficult-to-read books are great for reading aloud.
+For each work, she lists the reading level as well as the interest level since some difficult-to-read books are great for parents to read aloud.
 For some books, she adds the line “Parents Cautioned!” to alert parents to potential issues.
-A description follows, although it focuses more on the work’s importance and why it’s included on her list than on the content of the work itself.
+A description of the book follows next, although it focuses more on the work’s importance and why it’s included on her list than on the content of the work itself.
 If there is a caution, she discusses it here.
 She concludes each entry with another paragraph under the heading “Virtues and Themes.”

 After the entries for the foundational and important literary works, each era has a more condensed section headed “Other Children’s Classics of This Era.”
-Here she lists many other books, also providing the reading level and interest level for each.
+Here she lists many other books, along with the reading level and interest level for each.
 Once in a while, she includes a sentence or two of commentary.

-Part Two outlines three different approaches that might be used to incorporate works from the Children’s Great Books list into your curriculum: the Leisurely Adventure, the Book Club(ish) Adventure, and the Scholarly Adventure.
-Reproducible pages with instructions, lists, and forms are in the appendices.
+Part Two outlines three different approaches that might be used to incorporate works from the Children’s Great Books list into your curriculum for children who are able to write.
+Blomquist labels these approaches as the Leisurely Adventure, the Book Club(ish) Adventure, and the Scholarly Adventure.
+Reproducible pages with instructions, lists, and forms that you might use for these approaches are in the appendices.

-The Leisurely Adventure offers two options, one slightly more demanding than the other.
-In either option, students will maintain a notebook where they record the title and author for each book they read.
-Under each title, they can write notes about their reaction to the book as they read.
-The more challenging option, designed particularly for students in grades six through ten, assigns one to five stars per book according to the length and level of difficulty.
+The Leisurely Adventure offers two options, one more demanding than the other.
+In both options, students will maintain a notebook where they record the title and author of each book they read.
+Under each title, they write notes about their reaction to the book as they read.
+The first option does not specify the number of books to be read.
+The more-challenging option, designed particularly for students in grades six through ten, assigns one to five stars per book according to the length and level of difficulty.
 Students are to choose books with a total equal to at least 20 stars.
 They will maintain a notebook, write notes for each book, and keep track of the books they read on a log page.

 The Book Club(ish) Adventure is exactly what it sounds like: form a book club, even if it consists of only two people.
 Add food and an extension activity related to the book.
 A few possible books full of inspiring ideas for extension activities and themed events are suggested as sources for ideas.

-The Scholarly Adventure is presented for students at two levels elementary (approximately grades five through eight) and secondary (for high school).
+The Scholarly Adventure is presented for students at two levels: elementary (approximately grades five through eight) and secondary (high school).
 Both levels involve extensive activities for developing skills in reading, notetaking, vocabulary, literary analysis, discussion, and writing.
-While you can purchase study guides that walk students through the study of particular books, the ideas presented here can be applied to all types of literary works.
-However, this approach requires more work on the part of parents.
-Parents might select some elements from the Scholarly Adventure plans if they cannot have their students do everything.
+The explanation of how the Scholarly Adventure works is so detailed that it takes up two chapters, one for each level.
+While you can purchase study guides elsewhere that walk students through the study of particular books, the ideas presented here can be applied to all types of literary works.
+However, tailoring the assignments to fit each literary work requires more work on the part of parents.
+If this is overwhelming for either the parent or the student, parents might select elements from the Scholarly Adventure plans rather than have their students do everything.

 The Book Club(ish) Adventure and the Scholarly Adventure might work especially well in co-op situations.
-However, the Scholarly Adventure also works for independent study if the individual parent has time to guide the student.
+However, the Scholarly Adventure also works for independent study if a parent has time to guide the student.

 Before Austen Comes Aesop should be a terrific resource for parents who love the Great Books approach for classical education and want to prepare children for it beginning as young as preschool level.
 Children can gradually learn to appreciate and enjoy great literature rather than being overwhelmed by it.